goshiphq/goship-cms/content/blog/7-best-practices-for-small-business-logistics.md

 ---
-title: 7 Best Practices for Small Business Logistics
+title: 7 Best Logistics Practices for Small Business Owners
 intro: Running a small business can be tricky, especially when you have to handle logistics on your own.
 So, today, we’re covering the best practices for small business logistics!
 postedAt: "1637820057861"
 news: false
-description: Running a small business can be tricky, especially when you have to handle logistics on your own.
-So, today, we’re covering the best practices for small business logistics!
+description: "Supply chain management can be really difficult for small business owners.
+Learn more about the best logistics practices to arrange your shipping correctly. "
-keywords: "small business logistics "
+keywords: supply chain management, best logistics practices for small business
 altText: "small business logistics "
-image: images/depositphotos_100910316_xl.jpg
+image: images/goship-blog-58-.png
 ---
 Running a small business can be tricky, especially when you have to handle logistics on your own.
 So, today, we’re covering the best practices for small business logistics!

 Join us as we dive into how you can optimize the logistics of your small business.